Dishwasher Leaving Grit on Your Dishes?

 Step 2: Scrub and Rinse Out Sprayer Pieces

-Soak the sprayer pieces in the vinegar water for 10 minutes to hour (depending on how hard the mineral deposits have become).
-Using an old tooth brush, kitchen brush or steel wool, scrub food debris and hard water deposits off sprayer pieces.
+Soak the sprayer pieces in the vinegar water for 10 minutes to an hour (depending on how hard the mineral deposits have become).
+Using an old toothbrush, kitchen brush or steel wool, scrub food debris and hard water deposits off sprayer pieces.

-If your model has a mesh capped strainer, run water through the mesh top and lightly tap against sink to remove debris from the inside.
+If your model has a mesh-capped strainer, run water through the mesh top and lightly tap it against the sink to remove debris from the inside.

 Don't spend hours on this step.
-You goal is a dishwasher that gets your dishes clean, not perfection!
+Your goal is a dishwasher that gets your dishes clean, not perfection!

 Using an old rag or paper towel, remove any food debris from the bottom of the dishwasher.
 Using a sponge, brush or steel wool, scrub all surfaces, paying special attention around where the sprayer goes and in the corners next to the door.

-Rinsing areas with water as you work will wash away the loose grim and help you see where you still need to focus.
+Rinsing areas with water as you work will wash away the loose grime and help you see where you still need to focus.

 Step 4: Replace Sprayers and Run Dishwasher